-Our portfolio of business written after 2008 has been steadily increasing in proportion to our total primary risk in force.
+The proportion of our total primary risk in force written after 2008 has been steadily increasing in proportion to our total primary risk in force.
 The loans insured from our 2009 and later origination years possess significantly improved credit characteristics when compared to our 2005-2008 origination years.
-Substantially all of our new business written from 2009 and later, on average, includes insured loans containing substantially higher FICO scores and lower LTVs than our 2005-2008 origination years.
-The credit profile of our risk in force has also benefited from modification programs such as HARP, which allows borrowers who are not delinquent but who may not otherwise be able to refinance their loans under the current GSE underwriting standards, to refinance their loans under terms that generally provide the borrower with a greater ability to pay and more financial flexibility to cover the loan obligations.
-The following chart shows the composition of our primary risk in force as of March 31, 2016.
-As shown in the chart below, the aggregate of our 2009-2016 book years and our HARP modifications accounted for approximately 76% of our total primary risk in force at March 31, 2016.
+The loans we insured beginning in 2009, on average, have substantially higher FICO scores and lower LTVs than those insured in 2005-2008.
+The credit profile of our risk in force has also benefited from modification programs such as HARP.
+HARP allows borrowers who are not delinquent, but who may not otherwise be able to refinance their loans under the current GSE underwriting standards, to refinance their loans under terms that generally provide the borrowers with a greater ability to pay and more financial flexibility to cover the loan obligations.
+The following chart shows the composition of our primary risk in force as of September 30, 2016.
+As shown in the chart below, the aggregate of our 2009-2016 book years and our HARP modifications accounted for approximately 80% of our total primary risk in force at September 30, 2016.

-Pool insurance
+Pool and other insurance

-We have written no new pool insurance since 2009, however, for a variety of reasons, including responding to capital market alternatives to private mortgage insurance and customer demands, we may write pool risk in the future.
-Our direct pool risk in force was \$616 million (\$251 million on pool policies with aggregate loss limits and \$365 million on pool policies without aggregate loss limits) at March 31, 2016 compared to \$659 million (\$271 million on pool policies with aggregate loss limits and \$388 million on pool policies without aggregate loss limits) at December 31, 2015.
+MGIC has written no new pool insurance since 2009, however, for a variety of reasons, including responding to capital market alternatives to private mortgage insurance and customer demands, MGIC may write pool risk in the future.
+Our direct pool risk in force was \$568 million (\$247 million on pool policies with aggregate loss limits and \$321 million on pool policies without aggregate loss limits) at September 30, 2016 compared to \$659 million (\$271 million on pool policies with aggregate loss limits) at September 30, 2016 compared to \$659 million (\$271 million on pool policies with aggregate loss limits) at December 31, 2015.
 If claim payments associated with a specific pool reach the aggregate loss limit, the remaining insurance in force within the pool would be cancelled and any remaining defaults under the pool would be removed from our default inventory.